 Only a responsive design is not enough to ensure the best mobile-friendly user experience.
-A responsive website is truly responsive only if not just its design but also content is optimized for mobile devices.
+A responsive website is truly responsive only if not just its design but also the content is optimized for mobile devices.
 If a site adapts to the screen size of a mobile device but the content goes out of proportions, it will not appeal to the mobile readers who consume digital content many times more than desktop or laptop users.
 To say precisely, a responsive site needs mobile-friendly content that reads great on mobile devices.
 Here is a guide on how to create mobile-friendly content:

 White Space is the soul of convenient reading

 If brevity is the soul of wit, white space is the soul of convenient reading.
-Some amount of white space in right balance with content makes a page not only look fresh but also read conveniently.
+Some amount of white space in the right balance with content makes a page not only look fresh but also read conveniently.
 It is much useful for mobile device users or mobile readers.
-Judicious use of white space motivates mobile device users for reading by chunking the data and highlighting important areas of content itself.
+Judicious use of white space motivates mobile device users for reading by chunking the data and highlighting important areas of the content itself.
 It is one of the mobile-friendly content formatting trends in major cities like New York, Austin and San Francisco where a majority of mobile readers resides.
 Use white space before and after a quote, a subhead and a bulleted or numbered list to highlight the content.